eBPF TCP setup

 Section titled “Architecture”Two processes cooperate:

-- Agent: loads XDP, attaches to the interface, pins maps, stays running.
+huginn-ebpf-agent): loads XDP, attaches to the interface, pins maps, exposes metrics, stays running. - Proxy (

 Preconditions

-Section titled “Preconditions”- Kernel ≥ 5.11 recommended for modern BPF UAPI.
+Section titled “Preconditions”- Kernel ≥ 5.11 (recommended for current BPF UAPI).

 - bpffs mounted at